Ukraine says Russian forces trying to seize Chernobyl - NewsBreak

 The plant was the site of the world’s worst nuclear accident when a nuclear reactor exploded in April 1986, spewing radioactive waste across Europe.
 The plant lies 130 kilometers (80 miles) north of the capital of Kyiv.

-The exploded reactor has been covered by a protective shelter to prevent radiation leak and the entire plant has been decommissioned.At least 40 killed in Russian attacks on Ukraine
+The exploded reactor has been covered by a protective shelter to prevent radiation leak and the entire plant has been decommissioned.State, manufacturer update efforts to fix new Tennessee license plates

 Zelenskyy said on Twitter that “our defenders are giving their lives so that the tragedy of 1986 will not be repeated.”
 He added that “this is a declaration of war against the whole of Europe.”